FR. CEKADA RECOGNIZES AND RESISTS

 In his typical bitter spirit, Fr.
-Cekada engages in name-calling and ridicule - even calling his opponents heretics - for acknowledging that Paul VI was a true Pope, while resisting the New Mass (which they do on the grounds of the enduring validity of Quo Primum, and the fact that Paul VI himself never imposed the new rite on the Church).
+Cekada engages in name-calling and ridicule - even calling his opponents heretics - for acknowledging that Paul VI was a true Pope, while resisting the New Mass.
 But, in labeling heretics those who acknowledge that Paul VI was a true Pope, while resisting the non-binding liturgical reforms issued during his Pontificate, Fr.
 Cekada indicts himself of the crime by his own standards, since he himself does precisely what he claims to be forbidden.
 As Scripture says: “Wherefore thou art inexcusable, O man, … For wherein thou judgest another, thou condemnest thyself.
 For thou dost the same things which thou judgest.”
 (Rom.
 2:1).

 What is the act for which Fr.
 Cekada “judgest another,” while he himself “dost the same things”?
 He rejects the liturgical reforms of Pope Pius XII, whom he recognizes as a true Pope!
 That’s right, Cekada does exactly what he ridicules others for doing – namely, “recognizing” Pius XII as a valid Pope, while he “sifts” and even rejects his liturgical legislation.
 He even claims that the 1955 liturgical reforms of Pius XII are “harmful,” while simultaneously claiming that it is impossible for a true Pope to give harmful liturgical laws.